The King's School, Parramatta: Rugby union

 The school was instrumental in the development of rugby union in Australia, playing in the first inter-school game against Newington College in 1870.
-The school has produced 28 Wallabies and four of them have been captains.
+The school has produced 30 Wallabies and four of them have been captains.
 In 1880 members of the school rugby team also participated in the first recorded soccer match in Sydney against the Wanderers Club.
 On their 1888 tour of New Zealand and Australia, the British and Irish Lions drew against a team from the school.
-The rugby union 1st XV has won several GPS Premierships in recent years, including those in 1997–2000, 2002, 2008, 2009 and 2018.
+The rugby union 1st XV has won several GPS Premierships in recent years, including in 2018, 2020 and 2023.
 The team won the 2000 Sanix World Rugby Youth Tournament in Japan.
-Current and recent Wallabies Stirling Mortlock, Benn Robinson, Dean Mumm, Nick Phipps and Julian Huxley are former students of the school.
-Other former students including Ben Batger, Daniel Halangahu, Will Caldwell, James Hilgendorf, Ben Hand, Tom Carter, Mitchell Chapman, Hugh Perrett, Lalakai Foketi, Guy Millar and Tim Davidson play in the Super Rugby competition.
+Current and recent Wallabies Stirling Mortlock, Benn Robinson, Dean Mumm, Lalakai Foketi, Nick Phipps and Julian Huxley are former students of the school.
+Other former students including Teddy Wilson, Archer Holz, Ben Batger, Daniel Halangahu, Will Caldwell, James Hilgendorf, Ben Hand, Tom Carter, Mitchell Chapman, Hugh Perrett, Guy Millar and Tim Davidson play or played recently in the Super Rugby competition.
 Greg Jeloudev and Dylan Pietsch play for Australia in the World Rugby Sevens Series.
-Daniel Conn plays rugby league for the Sydney Roosters in the NRL.
+Joseph Sua'ali'i plays rugby league for the Sydney Roosters in the NRL and has signed to play for the Waratahs.

 The Australian Broadcasting Corporation reported on 19 May 2016 that RSPCA Australia was investigating alleged cruelty to sheep after a video was posted on Facebook showing members of the school's teams tackling older rams around a paddock.
 The principal of the school likened it to "shearing".

 Rowing

-In rowing, the school has won the GPS Head of the River 18 times, including in 2006, 2007, 2021 and the Schoolboy VIII at the National Rowing Championships in 1982, 2001, and 2006.
+In rowing, the school has won the GPS Head of the River 19 times, including in 2021 and 2022, and the Schoolboy VIII at the National Rowing Championships in 1982, 2001, and 2006.
 The school won the Princess Elizabeth Challenge Cup at the Henley Royal Regatta in 2001 and the Fawley Challenge Cup in 2006.

-The school has Old Boys' rugby and football clubs for past students.
+Filming location

+The junior boarding house 'Gowan Brae' was used as a filming location in the 2013 adaptation of The Great Gatsby movie.
+The boarding house was the Louisville home where the younger Gatsby meets Daisy before the war.